How to Clean Solar Panels Yourself: Save Money in 2023

 Locations That May Require More Frequent Cleaning

-Places with high levels of dust, pollen, pollution or industrial dysfunction often require more frequent cleaning of solar panels.
+Places with high levels of dust, pollen, pollution, or industrial dysfunction often require more frequent cleaning of solar panels.

-Suppose you live near construction sites, agricultural sectors or busy roads.
 In that case, you can accumulate dust and debris more quickly, reducing the efficiency of your panel.

 Similarly, the presence of birds may experience more frequent bird droppings on the territories of the presence of the birds, such as coastal areas or bodies near the water.